Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Low sweetness from very pale malts should be present.
 There should be no roasted or dark malt character.

-Perceived Hop Aroma & Flavor: Low, if present
+Perceived Hop Aroma & Flavor: Absent, or low if present.

 Perceived Bitterness: Medium to medium-high

 Fermentation Characteristics: A complex, sometimes mildly spicy, aroma and flavor characterize this style.
 Clove-like phenolic aroma and flavor may be very low.
-Fruity-estery aromas and flavors, including banana, are also common, but not required.
+Fruity esters, including banana, are also common, but not required.
 Traditional Tripels are often well attenuated.
-Alcohol strength and flavor should be perceived.
+Alcohol strength and flavor should be present.

 Body: Medium

 Additional notes: Head should be dense and mousse-like.
+Herbs or spices such as coriander or others may be used in subtle amounts to enhance overall aroma or flavor, or may be absent.
 Brewing sugar may be used to lighten the body.
 Hop/malt character should be balanced.
 The overall beer flavor may finish sweet, though any sweet finish should be light.
-Oxidized character, if evident in aged Tripels, should be mild and pleasant.

 Alcohol by Volume: 7.10% – 10.10%